Practice of Opening

 The practice you want to cultivate most is Womb Breathing.
 By sitting and breathing in this empowered way throughout your pregnancy, you start to breathe completely throughout the day without even thinking about it.
 By your baby’s birth day, you will be able to use Womb Breathing to center yourself throughout the labor, connecting with your baby and supporting the release of joy-inducing and pain-relieving hormones.
 If you wish to listen to this practice during labor, do so, but it is not necessary.
 You can carry this breath through the final stage of labor.
 You can practice this to connect with your baby with an epidural or during a cesarean.
 Your partner can remind you to return to your Womb Breathing if you need to return to your center.

 Giving and Receiving: Compassionate Breathing

 Giving and Receiving is a sitting meditation of compassionate breathing.
 Pregnant people and their partners, if present, practice healing themselves in preparation for the birth.
 The practice can also heal any disturbance in the wombchild from the past which may be present.
-This can benefit the health and development of the child within.
+This can benefit the health and development of the baby.

 This method brings a healing practice into preparation for childbirth for the first time.
-It applies compassionate breathing, a famous practice from meditation science that for centuries has been known to have extraordinary healing potential.
+It applies tong len, a famous practice from meditation science, to pregnancy and birth.
+This practice has been known for centuries to have extraordinary healing potential.
 Compassionate breathing encourages parents to discover their natural ability to heal.

 How to Use

 Giving and Receiving to be used as a complement to the other practices during and after pregnancy.
 It is not ideal for the pregnant person to use during birth unless she feels that there is something to be healed in the moment for her or the baby.
 However, the partner can use this method to channel healing into the mother and/or baby.